Which Scandinavian languages should I learn?

 - Continental Scandinavian (Swedish, Danish, and Norwegian).

-While Finland is political, culturally, and geographically affiliated with the Scandinavia region, Finnish is an entirely different language and part of the Finno-Ugric group.
+While Finland is politically, culturally, and geographically affiliated with the Scandinavia region, Finnish is an entirely different language and part of the Finno-Ugric group.

 That means Finish is more related to Uralic, such as Hungarian or Estonian, than neighbor Swedish or North Germanic.